amplul/remote-pihole/README.md

 # remote-pihole
-A project aiming at providing PiHole to your smartphone
+A project aiming at providing PiHole to your smartphone.
+It is probably currently not working...